WheezyE/Winelink/docs/README.md

 >       monkaBlyat, lowspecman420, epychan, !FlameKat53, #lukefrenner,
 >       icecream95, SpacingBat3, Botspot, Icenowy, Longhorn, et.al.)

+ - [madewokherd](https://github.com/madewokherd/wine-mono) for implementing more ARDOP-related VB.NET functions into wine-mono
+ - N7ACW & AD7HE for getting me started in ham radio
+ - [KM4ACK](https://github.com/km4ack/pi-build) & OH8STN for inspiration
  - [K6ETA](http://k6eta.com/linux/installing-rms-express-on-linux-with-wine) & [DCJ21](https://dcj21net.wordpress.com/2016/06/17/install-rms-express-linux/)'s 'Winlink on Linux' guides
- - [KM4ACK](https://github.com/km4ack/pi-build) & OH8STN for inspiration
- - N7ACW & AD7HE for getting me started in ham radio

          "My humanity is bound up in yours, for we can only be human together"
                                                      - Nelson Mandela

 ## Legal
 All software used by this script is free and legal to use (with the exception of VARA, of course, which is shareware).
-Box86, Wine, winetricks, and AutoHotKey, are all open-source (which avoids the legal problems of use & distribution that ExaGear had - ExaGear also ran much slower than Box86 and is no-longer maintained, despite what Huawei says these days).
+Box86, Wine, wine-mono, winetricks, and AutoHotKey, are all open-source (which avoids the legal problems of use & distribution that ExaGear had - ExaGear also ran much slower than Box86 and is no-longer maintained, despite what Huawei says these days).
 All proprietary Windows DLL files required by Wine are downloaded directly from Microsoft and installed according to their redistribution guidelines.
 Raspberry Pi is a trademark of the Raspberry Pi Foundation

 ## Future work
  - [ ] Add updated example images
  - [ ] Ask Seb for help getting VARA Chat running in box86
- - [ ] Add PiLinBPQ?
  - [ ] Test port connections to radio CAT / test connection to radio audio.
 Might need to get my General license first . . .
  - [ ] Work with madewokherd to [see if wine-mono bugs can be fixed](https://github.com/madewokherd/wine-mono/issues/116) (would drastically improve install speed)
-    - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
  - [ ] Clean up code with Google style guide https://google.github.io/styleguide/shellguide.html
- - [ ] Find Box86 [stability bugs for Winlink](https://github.com/ptitSeb/box86/issues/217) (and ask ptitSeb very nicely if he can fix them).
-   - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
-   - Find crashes.
  - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
  - [x] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling
     - [ ] Give user the choice to compile or not